Angelles/angelles.github.io/index.md

   overlay_color: "#333"
 ---

 Hello!
-I am:

-- an aspiring software developer
-- a technical writing expert
+I am a technical writing expert and a learning enthusiast.
-- a continuous learning enthusiast

 Find out more about me by reading the [About](about) page.